badrib/test1/README.md

 --------------

     Verb   URI                     Description

-    GET	   /webproxy/cname/*      HTTP POST request is passed to target, identified by cname for the URL provided after /cname/
+    POST   /webproxy/cname/*      HTTP POST request is passed to target, identified by cname for the URL provided after /cname/

 Request JSON - The JSON Body for the URL in target.